jaquerinte/caravel_radiation_harden/README.md

 - wb_test2: This test uses the wishbone interface to modify one bit of an internal register and also makes some reads in oder to check the performance counters.

 - wb_test3: This test uses the wishbone interface to modify one value  of an internal triple redundant register and also makes a red to check that the output value is correct and the corrected stage is detected.

+- wb_test4: This test uses the wishbone interface to add a value per each of the 32 registers and then using the chip we read the 32 values.
+This is for testing the proper access of all of the registers.

+- wb_test5: This test is similar to the wb_test2 but verifies that the PMU-1 and PMU-2 have the same values for the total reads and corrected errors.

+- wb_test6.
+Using the base of the wb_test2 this test try's to access a non valid address the expected result is that the program finish without problems and without halting the processors.

+- wb_test7.
+Using as a base the la_test2, we write to all of the registers and we read all of them and we check some of the  individual counters to check that  the number of reads correctly as well the total reads and writes form the PMU-1 and PMU-2.